durfey/RBasics/session1/index.md

 1. Installing and Loading Packages
 2. Reading Data into R - using *jsonlite* package
-3. Reshaping Data - using *reshape2* package
-4. Data Manipulation - using *dplyr* package
+3. Data Manipulation - using *dplyr* package
-5. Data Visualization - using *ggplot2* package
+4. Data Visualization - using *ggplot2* package

 ---